 Before the Activity

-- Gather materials and make copies of the Erosion Worksheet.
+- Gather materials and make copies of the Erosion Worksheet and Erosion Math Worksheet.

-- Set up five stations, and disperse the materials to the correct station.
+- Set up five stations and disperse the materials to each.

-- Make sure to place soil in the container for the water erosion station.
+- For the water erosion station, make sure to place soil in the container.

-- Make sure to set up a pile of sand in the large box or outside for the sand erosion station.
-Note: Place the fan far enough away from the sand so that it will not blow it all over the place.
-(The idea is to move a layer of sand from the center, to the another side of the box; gradually moving the entire "sand dune.")
+- For the wind erosion station, make sure to set up a pile of sand in the large box, or outside, and place the fan far enough away from the sand so that it does not blow it all over the place.
+The purpose of the fan is to move a layer of sand from the center to the another side of the box, gradually moving the entire "sand dune."